jarrenbr/ThesisPublic/README.md

 ## Reducing the Neural Network Traversal Space for Boolean Abstractions
 ### Abstract
 A reverse traversal (N) of the neural network is contrasted with a forward traversal (F).
 The Neural Constantness Heuristic, Neural Constant Propagation, shared logic, and negligible neural nodes are considered to reduce a neural layer's input space and reduce the amount of neural nodes approximated.

+## Survey: Logic, Automata, and Game Theory

+### Abstract
+This paper surveys the relations among formal systems, decidability, finite automata, and game theory.
+An emphasis is placed on monadic second-order logic which Büchi used to create ω-regular automata.
+Extending Büchi’s work, Rabin found that the monadic second-order theory of the infinite complete binary tree was also decidable.
+Part of Rabin’s proof showed that ω-tree automata could be equally expressive to ω-regular automata.
+Complementing Rabin’s paper, a summary of Gurevich and Harrington’s game-theoretic proof for ω-tree automata’s closure under complementation is summarized.